Written for you who see only trouble when you think of Extinction Rebellion.

 And for those that, like me, have to take time to grieve.

-As a culture, we are often asked to avoid our grief – this is unfortunate, unhelpful and unhealthy.
-Today is about being with our grief, fear, and feelings of deep loss.
-(Written the day after the 2019 UK elections when concern about climate emergency is at an all-time high and the election of a conservative government who appear to want to carry on threatening our environment with unchecked business-as-usual practices)
+As a Western consumerist culture, we are often asked to avoid our grief – this seems unfortunate, unhelpful and unhealthy.
+Today is about being with our grief, fear, and feelings of deep loss.*

 Many, when they see activism rising up to help the greater community they see nuisance, trouble, disruption.
 What is less understood is that the people rising up are responding to a deep and ancient drumbeat, an internal impulse synchronized with, and activated by, earth’s pulsing rhythms.
 It is not an intellectual exercise but a primordial response to being alive… our rhythms entirely interweaved through our cosmological interconnection.

 Music plays many instruments – a society is a mad orchestra of people playing different instruments, to different tunes at different tempos – we are cacophonous and often out of synch.
-One could argue that certain traditions keep us in place, bring us into sympathetic resonance with one another e.g. Christmas, Easter, Solstice, Equinox, Ramadan, Weddings – the social rituals of life.
-However, we seem to have trouble getting into synch, across cultural borders, in our relationship to grieving and in our ability to appreciate Earth’s intrinsic beauty, creativity, and aliveness.
-This lack pains us.
+One could argue that certain traditions keep us in place, bring us into sympathetic resonance with one another e.g. Christmas, Easter, Solstice, Equinox, Ramadan, weddings, funerals, sharing a meal – the social rituals of life.
+However, we seem to have trouble getting into synch across the cultural borders of our varied relationships to grieving and, simultaneously, in our ability to also celebrate Earth’s intrinsic beauty, creativity, and aliveness.
+These two lacks pain us.

 Earth has traditions (and needs) too – the seasons, the tides, the weather, the tectonic plates moving through the friction of co-creation; ecological rhythms, life’s rhythms.
 Some of us know these rhythms as our own – and we cannot disengage.
 We don’t want to.
 Until there is grief.
 That’s the challenge – to stay fecund and feral when it hurts and tears at our inner fabric.
-We don’t like how that feels, do we?
-Of course not.
+The uninitiated among us, the un-prepared -(hat we find more often in consumer cultures) don’t like how that feels, do we?
+Of course not – why would we?

 Grief is as honest as it is frightening… it can feel as big as the sky.
 It is embraced by some cultures and rejected by others – accepted as a publicly held experience or pushed into privacy – exiled to be carried alone.
 It hurts more and lasts longer if it is not allowed to breathe itself out through us.
 We can freeze ourselves into denial.
 Once frozen, we become harder to reach.

 Life must create life – that is its impulse.
-When that path is hindered unnaturally – polluted, damaged, altered, misunderstood – pressure builds up, systems jar and disintegrate, shit hits the fan and coherence is lost; we return to the primordial soup of cacophony, to music that is both painful and damaging – the loss of coherence apparent in our dissolving relationships to change.
+When that path is hindered unnaturally – polluted, damaged, altered, misunderstood – pressure builds up, systems jar and disintegrate, ‘shit hits the fan’ and coherence is lost; we return to the primordial soup of cacophony, to music that is both painful and damaging – the loss of coherence apparent in our dissolving relationships to change, and each other.

 There is acoustic music and digitized music – the soundwaves are actually different.
-The former is curved and natural – our body can receive, and pulse with, that easily – and the other is actually a different shape; angular… it jars our own natural systems, it affects us and creates a physiological tension.
+The former is curved and natural – our body can receive, and pulse with, that easily – and the other is actually a different shape; angular… it jars our own natural systems, affects us, and creates a physiological tension.
 The more we develop social systems that deny restorative grief, the more we replace the acoustic with the digital.
-I’m not even sure what that means, but it concerns me.
+I’m not even sure what that entirely implicates, but I know enough to feel an unnerving concern climbing its way up my throat.

 Some people are rising because the tides are, literally, changing.
-We are transitioning from denial to the slow process of waking up into the period of time we will know as deep adaptation.
+Some are transitioning from denial to the slow process of waking up into the period of time we will know as deep adaptation.

-One thing with Dynamic Emergence is that it recognizes that we know through three main gateways; Rational, Emotional and Sensory.
-It is the Emotional and Sensory that know how to grieve as it is so fundamental to our make-up to feel our way through, and with, our bodies and hearts.
-Because we are a rationally biased society, we tend to meet grief with our minds; the ‘let’s get busy and fix this’ approach.
-We serve the healing of this bias by being willing to explore digging into the ground of our being and simply feeling.
+One thing with Dynamic Emergence is that it recognizes that we know through four main gateways; Rational, Emotional, Sensory, and Intuitive.
+It is the Emotional, Sensory & Intuitive that know how to grieve as it is so fundamental to our make-up to feel our way through, and with, our bodies and hearts.
+Because ‘western society’ (west of who?) favors the rational as an ‘ideological’ way of knowing, we tend to meet grief with our minds; the ‘let’s get busy and fix this’ approach.
+We serve the healing of this bias by being willing to explore digging into the ground of our being and simply feeling, instinctually.
 And yes, it can feel awful; consuming, devouring, relentless, predatory and unpredictable.
-But this approach can end with an actual integration of who we now are – we are transformable – that is part of our resilience.
-And the genius of our nature-blessed design.
+But this approach can end with an integration of who we now are – we are transformable – that is part of our resilience.
+And the genius of our natural design.

-When we can go there together and empathize, over time, we may lose the isolation of hermitage and our hearts can become warm and generous again, our breathing can deepen and we reconnect to so many other sensations waiting to birth new ideas.
-Winter’s season transitions into Spring.
-But only when it’s ready.
-So, for now, dear one, curl up, get cosy, do what you must to nurture your own need for despair, and hope, to find their way back to one another.
-First and foremost, you are alive – feel that love.
+We don’t have to do this alone – when we can go there together, and empathize, over time we may lose the isolation of hermitage and our hearts can become warm and generous again, our breathing can deepen and we can reconnect with the tentatively developing sensations waiting to birth new ideas.
+The Winter season transitions into Spring… but only when it’s ready.
+So, for now, dear one, curl up, get cosy, do what you must to nurture your own needs so that despair, and hope, may find their way back to one another.
+First and foremost, you are alive – feel that.

 Grief honours life.
 Without grief, we do not re-enter hope.
 We can grieve in order to find hope.
 Actually, when we grieve our broken hearts, we light the way for hope to find us again.
 Please, honour each place in you that feels grief today.
-Take time, my dear human planet, and restore yourself – both for you, and for us.
+Take time, my dear human planet, and restore yourself – both for you, for us, and for her.

 Thank you for everything you have given.
 This is not over.